plastrd/Kibrary1/README.md

  CAUTION

  Because system retains all borrowing records, Admin can remove a book from them database, only when the book has never been borrowed.
-In other words a book can be removed only if its isbn_key is not referenced as a foreign key in the borrowing table.
+In other words, book can be removed only if its isbn_key is not referenced as a foreign key in the borrowing table.

 _________________________